Single-serve coffee container

-A single-serve coffee container is a method for coffee brewing that prepares only enough coffee for a single portion.
+A single-serve coffee container is a container filled with coffee grounds, used in coffee brewing to prepare only enough coffee for a single portion.
+Single-serve coffee containers come in various formats and materials, often either as hard and soft pods or pads made of filter paper, or hard aluminium and plastic capsules.

 Single-serve coffee containers can both reduce the time needed to brew coffee and simplify the brewing process by eliminating the need to measure out portions, flavorings, and additives from large bulk containers.
 They can also help to keep the unused product fresher by individually packaging portions separately without exposing the entire supply batch to air and light.
 Paper coffee pods can be functionally identical to plastic and metal coffee capsules, if the paper pods are individually sealed in separate bags.
-At the same time, the disposable single-use products add to the global waste production.
+At the same time, the disposable single-use products add to global waste production.

+History

+In 1958, the Flemish Rombouts coffee company launched its pre-filled One Cup Coffee Filter for the Brussels World Exhibition.
+Unlike newer capsules and pods, this system consists of a single-use drip coffee filter placed over the cup.
+In 1964, the company began marketing the concept, gaining success in the horeca and retail sectors.
+The company was founded in Antwerp in 1896, and in 1966 was appointed a "Certified Royal Warrant Holder of Belgium".